NeuraLegion/sectester-js-demo/README.md

 ## About this project

-This is a demo project for the Sec Tester JS SDK framework, with some installation and usage examples.
+This is a demo project for the SecTester JS SDK framework, with some installation and usage examples.
 We recommend forking it and playing around, that’s what it’s for!

 ## About SecTester